John Mellencamp: 2014–2018: Plain Spoken, Sad Clowns & Hillbillies and Other People's Stuff

 In December 2015, Mellencamp began recording a duets album with Carlene Carter, who was his opening act for all shows on the Plain Spoken Tour and would join Mellencamp for two songs during his set.
 Mellencamp and Carter's duets album, titled Sad Clowns & Hillbillies, was released on April 28, 2017.
-"We wrote a couple of songs together, and she wrote some and I wrote some," Mellencamp told USA Today of the material on Sad Clowns & Hillbillies.
-Mellencamp and Carter debuted two songs from the album, "Indigo Sunset" and "My Soul's Got Wings", during Mellencamp's concert in Tulsa on April 1, 2016 (Carter served as the opening act for the show).
-"Indigo Sunset" was written by both Mellencamp and Carter, while Mellencamp wrote the music to "My Soul's Got Wings", giving life to a previously unheard lyric written by American folk singer Woody Guthrie.
+"We wrote a couple of songs together, and she wrote some, and I wrote some," Mellencamp told USA Today of the material on Sad Clowns & Hillbillies.
+Mellencamp and Carter debuted two songs from the album, "Indigo Sunset" and "My Soul's Got Wings," during Mellencamp's concert in Tulsa on April 1, 2016 (Carter served as the opening act for the show).
+"Indigo Sunset" was written by both Mellencamp and Carter.
+In contrast, Mellencamp wrote the music to "My Soul's Got Wings," giving life to a previously unheard lyric written by American folk singer Woody Guthrie.
 Carter was featured on only five of Sad Clowns & Hillbillies' 13 tracks and contributed to the writing of just two songs.